localjo/quotable-toolbar/README.md

 # `quotable-toolbar` 📢

-> A library for adding a social media sharing toolbar to webpages
+> A library to add Medium-like share menu to selected text and quotes

 ![Screenshot](./images/screenshot1.png)
 ![Screenshot](./images/screenshot2.png)
 ![Screenshot](./images/screenshot3.png)

 [![NPM](https://img.shields.io/npm/v/quotable-toolbar.svg)](https://www.npmjs.com/package/quotable-toolbar)

+Quotable allows you to easily add a contextual popup to your web page for sharing selected text and quotes on Twitter (and soon, other networks).

 ## Install